 Welcome to Game Club, where Joanna Price and myself exchange letters about a game we’ve jointly played.
 This time, we’re discussing Spycraft: The Great Game, an unusual 1996 adventure game from Activision.
-This post will be updated with additional letters as they’re posted.
+Future letters will be linked here as they become available.

 I am delighted to resume our game club letters, however temporary this might be.
 There are a lot of cool games out there that exist in our overlapping interests.
 One of the niche things we both enjoy is meta-computer games, in which most of the game takes place on a fictional computer, so that both the player and the player character are sitting in front of a monitor; examples that we’ve both played include Uplink (2001) and my favorite game of last year, Hypnospace Outlaw.
 To continue with this trend, we decided to try Spycraft: The Great Game, an unusual FMV adventure game from 1996 that casts you as a CIA operative who spends a lot more time interpreting data on a desktop than doing thrilling fieldwork.